 - blood, blood components and biologicals; and

-While some funding is provided by the Government for meeting the cost of medicines and chemicals scheduling activity, and in the form of an interest equivalency payment against the special account balance (reserves), the overwhelming majority of funding is generated through fees and charges charged under cost recovery arrangements.
+While some funding is provided by the Government for meeting the cost of medicines and chemicals scheduling activity, and in the form of an interest equivalency payment against the special account balance (reserves), the overwhelming majority of funding is generated through fees and charges set under cost recovery arrangements.